What Is a Gimbal, and How to Use One

 What are the cons of using a gimbal?

-• They need recalibrating for different cameras.
-It’s not trouble if you’re shooting with one camera, but using multiple cameras requires the gimbal to be readjusted each time.
+- They need recalibrating for different cameras.
+It’s no trouble if you’re shooting with one camera, but using multiple cameras requires the gimbal to be readjusted each time.

-• They’re not great ergonomically: Like playing video games for too long, using a gimbal for extended periods can cramp your arms and hands.
+- They’re not ideal ergonomically.
+Like playing video games for too long, using a gimbal for extended periods can cramp your arms and hands.

-• They have a learning curve: Once you nail it, you’re good to go.
-However, gimbals aren’t just plug-and-play, so you’ll have to spend a little time getting used to your new gear before you nail the shot.
+- They have a learning curve.
+Once you nail it, you’re good to go.
+However, gimbals aren’t just plug-and-play, so you’ll have to spend a time getting used to your new gear before you nail the shot.

 Are you a video editor or filmmaker?
 Whether you’re an absolute master or just a beginner, discover what Epidemic Sound has to offer on our Epidemic Sound for Filmmaking page.
 Oh, and if you’re looking for some music for video editing, check out our dedicated page.